As a leader, there are things you do every day.

 Some help—others, not so much.

-I’ve found that as I’ve grown as a leader, I’ve regularly had to change how I think, how I lead and even what I say.
+I’ve found that as I’ve grown as a leader, I’ve regularly had to change how I think, how I lead, and what I say.

 Fortunately, there are hacks you can learn along the way that will help you get better faster.